Nawabs of Bengal

-The Nawabs of Bengal were the Independent hereditary rulers of Bengal.
-In the early 18th-century, the Nawab of Bengal was the independent ruler of Bengal (Bengal, Bihar and Orissa which constitute the modern-day Indian states of West Bengal, Bihar and Odisha and the sovereign country of Bangladesh).
+The nawabs of Bengal were the hereditary rulers of Bengal Subah in Mughal India.
+In the early 18th century, the Nawab of Bengal was the de facto independent ruler of the three provinces of Bengal, Bihar and Orissa and they are often referred to as the nawabs of Bengal, Bihar and Orissa.
+The nawabs were based in Murshidabad which was centrally located within Bengal, Bihar, and Orissa.
+Their chief, a former prime minister, became the first nawab.
+The nawabs continued to issue coins in the name of the Mughal emperor, but for all practical purposes, the nawabs governed as independent monarchs.
+Bengal continued to contribute the largest share of funds to the imperial Mughal treasury in Delhi.

 The Bengal Subah reached its peak during the reign of Nawab Shuja-ud-Din Muhammad Khan.
-They are often referred to as the Nawab of Bengal, Bihar and Orissa (বাংলা, বিহার ও উড়িষ্যার নবাব).
-The Nawabi Bengal's capital were based in Murshidabad which was centrally located within Bengal, Bihar, and Odisha.
-Their chief, a former prime minister, became the first Nawab.
-The Nawabs governed as independent monarchs.
-The Nawabs, backed by bankers such as the Jagat Seth, became the financial backbone of the Subcontinent court.

-The Nawabs, especially under the rule of Alivardi Khan of 16 years, were heavily engaged in various wars against the Marathas.
+The nawabs, especially under the rule of Alivardi Khan of 16 years, were heavily engaged in various wars against the Marathas.
 Towards the end, he turned his attention to rebuilding and restoring Bengal.

-The Nawabs of Bengal oversaw a period of proto-industrialization.
+The nawabs of Bengal oversaw a period of proto-industrialization.
 The Bengal-Bihar-Orissa triangle was a major production center for cotton muslin cloth, silk cloth, shipbuilding, gunpowder, saltpetre, and metalworks.
 Factories were set up in Murshidabad, Dhaka, Patna, Sonargaon, Chittagong, Rajshahi, Cossimbazar, Balasore, Pipeli, and Hugli among other cities, towns, and ports.
 The region became a base for the British East India Company, the French East India Company, the Danish East India Company, the Austrian East India Company, the Ostend Company, and the Dutch East India Company.
+The nawabs, backed by bankers such as the Jagat Seth, became the financial backbone of the Mughal court.